 Adaptive Computer Lab (ACL)

-DSS students who are authorized for the use of the ACL support services classes receive academic and computer assistance, which is arranged on an individualized basis.
-Learning Strategies (COUN 75) and/or Adaptive Computer Access (COUN 71) can be taken for 1(36 hours) to 2.0(90 hours) units and the hours are arranged around the student’s schedule and preference.
-The ACL faculty and staff also offer workshops and trainings to help students achieve success.
+DSS students who are authorized for the ACL support services classes receive academic and computer assistance tailored to their specific needs.
+Learning Strategies (COUN 75) and/or Adaptive Computer Access (COUN 71) can be taken for 1 (36 hours) to 2 (90 hours) units and the hours are arranged around the student’s schedule and preference.
+The ACL faculty and staff also offer workshops and trainings designed to support student success.

 Courses